nullnoodle/homebridge-shelly-ng-plus-uni/README.md

 Obviously, this is not the ideal path for support.
 But I noticed that pull requests are being held up in the official repo.

 This only gives single switch support for the plus uni.

 The original shellies-ng library is only modified with the new plus-uni class.
+The main repository only has the delegate added for the plus-uni

 No need to npm install, just download this entire project and add it to your homebridge/node_modules folder.